 Being assertive means many things to many people.
 Most people believe it is the power to say no at the right time to the right person, having strategic skills to make a situation turn to his favor, making a point most effectively and convincingly, but I believe assertiveness is mastering the art of making a point without hurting any sentiment whatsoever.
 You can do this when you have supreme level of self-confidence and know what you are talking better than anyone else in the room.

 Rick Saldan, L.P.N. is a licensed nurse, motivational speaker and master magician.
-His programs will rivet your audience with his stunning magic and proven strategies for greater success.
-People who have enrolled in Richard’s seminars give consistently high ratings because he is enthusiastic, energizing and inspires people to live to the fullest.
+His Motivational Magic programs will rivet your audience with his stunning magic and proven strategies for greater success.
+People who have enrolled in Rick’s seminars give consistently high ratings because he is enthusiastic, energizing and inspires people to live to the fullest.
 He inspires them to break through their barriers and achieve a higher level of proficiency and competency in all that they do.
 Rick Saldan’s Motivational Magic will motivate your people into action with an event they'll long remember.
-For extraordinary results, visit: Motivational Speaker, Illusionist and Magician - www.MotivationalMagic.com and also http://www.AmazingIllusions.us
+For extraordinary results, visit: http://www.MotivationalMagic.com and also http://www.AmazingIllusions.us